-Staff was pleased to see that the survey indicated an expressed interest from community members in becoming more involved in the activities and decisions of the City of Goleta by serving on a citizen's committee or participating in a focus group.
-Staff will follow up on those requests.
+Staff was pleased to see that the survey indicated an expressed interest from over 25% of the survey respondents to become more involved in the activities and decisions of the City of Goleta by serving on a citizen's committee or participating in a focus group.
+Staff is in the process of contacting with these individuals.